codlark/cls-vscode/README.md

-# brikWork Extension for VSCode
+# brikWork

-This package provides features for brikWork layout files for VSCode.
-For more information abbout brikWork see the [brikWork homepage](https://codlark.itch.io/brikwork).
+This package provides features for brikWork layout files for Visual Studio Code.
+For more information about brikWork see the [brikWork homepage](https://codlark.itch.io/brikwork).

 ## Features